FSG-Cat/matrix-spec-proposals/proposals/XXXX-Remote-Network-Targeting-Policies.md

 }
 ```

-This example event targets for bridges not compatible with this proposal the user in the entity field.
+For bridges that do not implement this proposal, the example event targets the user in the `entity` field.

-_Note: The Example Snowflake picked is not actually a snowflake but the unix timestamp of the discord epoch
+_Note: The example snowflake is actually the Unix timestamp of the Discord epoch and is used here only as a
-its just filler after all._
+placeholder._

-But for bridges compatible with this proposal we are instead targeting any user whos membership event contains
+For bridges compatible with this proposal, the policy instead targets any user whose membership event contains
 a matching set of `remote_network` and `remote_id` fields.

-When writing a policy that targets a user with `remote_network` and `remote_id` set you have to ensure you trust
+When writing a policy that targets a user with `remote_network` and `remote_id` set, implementations must
+ensure that the supplied data is trustworthy to avoid banning innocent users.
+How a user is determined to
-said data to be accurate as to not ban innocent users.
-Its left as an implementation detail how exactly a
+belong to a trusted namespace is left as an implementation detail.
-user is determined to belong to a trusted namespace.

 In drafting this proposal a recommendation around bridge metadata tracked via state event was mentioned and
-future work in this area is welcome to explore that avenue.
+future work in this area is welcome to explore that avenue as a way to establish trust in a given namespace.

 ## Potential issues

-This proposal does open the door to disagreement between bridges about how to identify a remote network
+This proposal does open the door to disagreement between bridges about how to identify a remote network,
-but that problem is left as a implementation detail on purpose.
+but that issue is intentionally left as an implementation detail.

-This proposal does also not work well with networks that completely lack the idea of a true immutable identifier
+This proposal also does not work well with networks that do not have a true immutable identifier, including
-that moves with your account in the case of networks that allow for account migration.
-This problem is
+networks that allow account migration.
+That limitation is accepted as its not a problem for matrix to solve,
-accepted as we cant address it and the vast majority of popular remote networks for matrix bridges
-do have immutable identifiers.
+in this MSC and most commonly bridged networks do provide immutable identifiers.

 ## Alternatives

-This metadata could be tracked via extensible profile like in [MSC4503](https://github.com/matrix-org/matrix-spec-proposals/pull/4503)
+This metadata could be tracked via extensible profile data as in [MSC4503](https://github.com/matrix-org/matrix-spec-proposals/pull/4503),
-but this was dismissed in initial design as totally infeasible to the point of not being explored.
-The basis
+but that approach was set aside during the initial design because it would add cost to policy application.
-for this instant rejection as a alternative worth consideration is that this metadata needs to be accessible
+For this metadata to be useful, it needs to be available without additional lookup overhead.
-at 0 extra cost for anyone doing policy application or else its useless.

 ## Security considerations

-The primary security flaw this MSC introduces is the fact we have to trust the bridges that provide
+The primary security consideration introduced by this MSC is that implementations must trust the bridges
-the metadata and that originate users.
+that provide the metadata and originate users.

-Anyone can set these fields to whatever value they find entertaining or useful but as long as whoever
+Anyone can set these fields to arbitrary values, but as long as policy authors do not trust unverified data,
-writes policies doesn't trust them the harm is limited.
-This proposal is intended to be used together
+the harm is limited.
+This proposal is intended to be used with approved bridges that are trusted to supply
-with approved bridges where the bridge is trusted to not lie.
-In the case of a lying bridge there can be damage
-due to bad policies being issued.
-This is an accepted risk for the provided benefits.
+correct metadata.
+If a bridge provides incorrect values, incorrect policies may be written or applied depending on if
+the bridge in question was trusted.
+That risk is accepted in return for the benefits of the approach.

 ## Unstable prefix